medipass/react-ugent/README.md

 # React Ugent

-> A headless React Component to identify browser, device and OS.
+> A headless React Component to conditionally render based on browser, device and OS.
 Built with [ua-parser-js](https://github.com/faisalman/ua-parser-js#methods).

 ## Table of Contents